What is Cross Origin Resource Sharing (CORS) ?

 CORS Response Headers

-The server respond with headers (in all cross request - preflight or not) indicating what is allowed.
+The server sends a response with headers (in all cross request - preflight or not) indicating what is allowed.
 See Response headers

 For example, if you add the below header to your response, you will allow the page/script of http://www.example.com to make request in the browser against your website.